Submitting prawns for lab examination

 - Place labelled bags containing the prawn specimens into a strong cardboard or aquaculture-standard coolite box.
 Add packing to prevent prawn specimens being damaged during transport.

-- Complete the prawn specimen advice sheet (PDF, 27KB), place it in an envelope and attach it to the exterior of the box containing the prawn specimens.
+- Complete the specimen advice sheet (PDF, 630KB), place it in an envelope and attach it to the exterior of the box containing the prawn specimens.

 - Contact the relevant Aquatic Pathologist or Veterinary Officer before sending samples to the appropriate laboratory, as listed below.

 Contact the Duty Pathologist before sending samples.